mandev-1/42-cpp-exam-credit-mathieugruson/2_CPP_MODULE_01.md

 - In this one, we will enhance the code from first excercise.
-We will hit Target and Cast spells.
+We will add Target and Cast spells.

+- 1. We will add a SpellBook map to the Warlock's Privates : **std::map < std::string, ASpell * > _SpellBook;**
+  2. The Warlock will get new functions:
+     	A. void learnSpell(ASpell* spell);
+     	B. void forgetSpell(std::string SpellName);
+     	C. void launchSpell(std::string SpellName, ATarget const & target);

 [Subject](cpp_module_01/subject.txt)